wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 https://docs.microsoft.com/en-us/learn/certifications/devops-engineer/

 https://docs.microsoft.com/en-us/learn/certifications/exams/az-400
-will be updated March 23, 2021
+was updated March 23, 2021

-<a target="_blank" href="https://github.com/timothywarner/az400">OReilly.com class by Timothy Warner</a>

-<a target="_blank" href="https://linuxacademy.com/cp/modules/view/id/463">Linux Academy: Preparing for AZ-400</a>
+Video classes:

+   * <a target="_blank" href="https://portal.cloudskills.io/products/microsoft-azure-devops-engineer-certification-az-400">By Mike Pfiffer at Cloudskills.io</a> has a "Path of least resistance" to earn your certificate: Whizlabs

-<a target="_blank" href="https://www.udemy.com/course/azure100/learn/lecture/22182186#overview">Udemy video class</a> presents a more logical flow, not in the confusing exam objectives.
+   * <a target="_blank" href="https://www.udemy.com/course/azure100/learn/lecture/22182186#overview">Udemy video class</a> presents a more logical flow, not in the confusing exam objectives.

+   * <a target="_blank" href="https://github.com/timothywarner/az400">OReilly.com class by Timothy Warner</a>

+   * <a target="_blank" href="https://linuxacademy.com/cp/modules/view/id/463">Linux Academy</a>

 <hr />